Guillermo Heredia (baseball)

-Guillermo Heredia Molina Jr. (born January 31, 1991) is a Cuban professional baseball outfielder for the SSG Landers of the Korea Baseball Organization (KBO).
+Guillermo Heredia Molina Jr. (born January 31, 1991) is a Cuban professional baseball outfielder for the SSG Landers of the KBO League.
+He has previously played in MLB for the Seattle Mariners, Tampa Bay Rays, Pittsburgh Pirates, New York Mets and Atlanta Braves.
 He made his MLB debut in 2016.
-He previously played for the Seattle Mariners, Tampa Bay Rays, Pittsburgh Pirates, New York Mets and Atlanta Braves.
 He bats right-handed and throws left-handed.

 Professional career

 Heredia played for the Cuba national baseball team at the 2013 World Baseball Classic.
 He played for Matanzas in the Cuban National Series since 2009.
 He defected from Cuba in January 2015, to pursue a contract with a Major League Baseball team.

 Seattle Mariners

 On February 23, 2016, the Seattle Mariners signed Heredia to a one-year major league contract for $500,000.
 He made his major league debut on July 29, 2016.
 He spent most of his time on the Mariners in 2016 as a late-innings defensive replacement.
 He played in the Arizona Fall League to work on making his swing more compact before the start of the 2017 season.